A female student in the University library

 • Work with local and national media companies to further your learning in a practical way and test your skills

-• Grapple with current issues in literature and engage in lively critical debates
+• Grapple with current issues and studies in English literature and engage in lively critical debates

 • Tailor your studies to the areas of literature and media that excite you the most, choosing modules that match your interests